AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ad-manager.md

 [!DNL Google Ad Manager], formerly known as [!DNL DoubleClick] for Publishers or [!DNL DoubleClick AdX], is an ad serving platform from [!DNL Google] that gives publishers the means to manage the display of advertisements on their websites, through video and in mobile apps.

-## Destination specs
+## Destination specifics {#specifics}

 Note the following details that are specific to [!DNL Google Ad Manager] destinations:

 * Activated audiences are created programmatically in the [!DNL Google] platform.
-* Platform does not currently include a measurement metric to validate successful activation.
+* [!DNL Platform] does not currently include a measurement metric to validate successful activation.
 Refer to the audience counts in Google to validate the integration and understand audience targeting size.

->[!IMPORTANT]
->
->If you are looking to create your first destination with [!DNL Google Ad Manager] and have not enabled the [ID sync functionality](https://experienceleague.adobe.com/docs/id-service/using/id-service-api/methods/idsync.html) in Experience Cloud ID Service in the past (with Audience Manager or other applications), please reach out to Adobe Consulting or Customer Care to enable ID syncs.
-If you had previously set up [!DNL Google] integrations in Audience Manager, the ID syncs you had set up carry over to Platform.

 ## Supported Identities {#supported-identities}